AniketZimane/EvalPro/README.md

-# AI-Powered Answer Sheet Evaluation System
+# Enhanced The Result Revaluation System (AI-Powered Answer Sheet Evaluation System)

 ## 📌 Project Overview
 This project is an **AI-powered answer sheet evaluation system** that scans handwritten student answer sheets, compares them with a model answer paper, and assigns a similarity score.
 It integrates **Spring Boot (Java) backend**, **FastAPI (Python) AI model**, and a **TailwindCSS-based frontend**.